PRESERVING VISION - DISCOVERIES IN SIGHT

 - Basic Research: Combining novel research programs in ocular anatomy, physiology, and pharmacology to discover their roles in ocular and central visual system disease.

-- Clinical Research: Initiating and conducting clinical trials to test new diagnostic instruments and therapies.
+- Clinical Research: Initiating and conducting clinical trials, developing and testing new diagnostic tests and therapies.

 - Clinical Epidemiology: Prevalence of eye disease in populations

 - Technology Development: Working with industry to accelerate the development of new technologies and pharmaceuticals.